Simon Barry

 - This delegate is presenting an abstract at this event.

 Prof Barry is a basic scientist with a long standing interest in the cell and molecular basis of immune tolerance, regulatory T cells and the molecular mechanisms that orchestrate their function.
-He is leading a program focussed on immunotherapies with projects focussed on reducing the costs of cell therapy manufacturing and on developing a novel CA-T cell targeting a broad range of cancers.
+He is leading a program focussed on immunotherapies with projects focused on reducing the costs of cell therapy manufacturing and on developing a novel CAR-T cell targeting a broad range of cancers.
 He has experience from both academic and Biotech sector training, including working in the discovery research and functional genomics departments of Immunex and AMGEN.
-He currently heads the Molecular Immunology lab in the Robinson Research institute at the University of Adelaide based at the Women's and Childrens Hospital .
+He currently heads the Molecular Immunology lab in the Robinson Research institute at the University of Adelaide based at the Women's and Children's Hospital.

 Presentations this author is a contributor to: